West Coast Main Line, United Kingdom

 Under its franchise agreement Virgin Trains was to run at 125mph initially, with maximum speed rising to 140mph once the work was completed.
 However, due to the failure of the West Coast Main Line upgrade to incorporate in-cab signalling, this increase has thus far proved impossible.

-Based on an eight-year timescale, during which the government subsidy to main operator Virgin was to fall to a £126.6m premium payment in 2006–7, the smooth continuation of services during the modernisation work is vital to the project's success.
+Based on an eight-year timescale, during which the government subsidy to main operator Virgin was to fall to a £126.6m premium payment in 2006–'07, the smooth continuation of services during the modernisation work was vital to the project's success.
 To control rising costs and get the project back on track, US project manager Bechtel was called in to help in 2001 and has since improved performance.

 Track and signalling